 In a previous article, we provide a comprehensive overview of WordPress Themes.

-In this article, we show you where you can browse hundreds of free and paid themes for your WordPress site.
-You will also learn about the different types of WordPress theme resources and get tips on how to make sure that you get the right themes for your needs and avoid dealing with problems like lack of product support and poor coding.
+In this blog post, you will learn where you can browse hundreds of free and paid themes for your WordPress site.
+You will also learn about the different types of WordPress theme resources and get tips on how to ensure that you get the right themes for your needs and avoid dealing with problems like lack of customer support and poorly-coded themes.

-As we’ve explained in another post, a WordPress theme is a special kind of web design template that is used on WordPress-driven sites and designed to work specifically with WordPress in mind.
+As explained in our previous article, a theme is a special type of web template that is used on WordPress-driven websites and blogs and designed to work specifically in WordPress.

-Many individual website designers and web development companies create themes for WordPress.
-Consequently, WordPress users can access thousands of professional-quality WordPress themes designed to cover many website uses.
+Many skilled website designers and web development houses create themes for WordPress.
+Consequently, WordPress users can access thousands of unique WP themes designed to cover many purposes.

-If you were to browse over to Google and search for a key phrase like the following:
+If you were to fire up Google and type the following:

-- best responsive WordPress themes for authors (type in whatever your business, search topic or website is about)
+- best free WordPress themes for business (or whatever your business, search topic or blog is about)

-You are probably going to get an overwhelming amount of junk to sort through in the search results.
+You are probably going to get an overwhelming amount of information to sort through in the search listings.

-So, to help you save time and make things easier, let’s just cut through the clutter and make the process of finding great WordPress themes simple.
+So, to help you save time and make your life easier, we’ll just cut through the clutter and make the process of finding great WordPress themes really simple.

 WordPress.com vs WordPress.org Themes

-Before we get started, you need to know that WordPress offers users both a hosted and a self-hosted version.
-We’ll cover these differences in another article.
-For now, let’s just cover the topic of finding themes for the self-hosted version of WordPress (WordPress.org) in this post, which gives you more freedom, more options and more control over the design aspects of your website.
+Before we get started, you should know that WordPress offers users both a hosted and a self-hosted version.
+We’ll explain these differences in a separate post.
+To keep things simple, we’ll only cover the topic of finding themes for the self-hosted version of WordPress (WordPress.org) in this post, as these give you more freedom, more options and more control over the design areas of your blog.

 Free vs Paid WordPress Themes

-Next, it’s useful to know that there are both Free and Paid themes being made available.
-Free themes are normally distributed as Free Software under the terms of the GNU General Public License, or they will be licensed for use as Premium (paid) themes.
+Next, it’s useful to know that there are thousands of Free and Paid WordPress themes made available.
+Free themes are normally distributed as Open Source Software under the terms of the GNU General Public License, or they will be licensed for use as Premium (paid) themes.

-There are two different types of places where WordPress themes can be found.
-The first type of place is in theme marketplaces and WordPress theme directories.
-The second are the commercial and independent WP theme developers.
+There are mostly two places where themes can be found.
+The first type of place is in theme marketplaces and WP theme directories.
+The second type of place are the commercial and independent theme shops.

-Theme marketplaces and theme directories are big theme stores. theme developers (both commercial and independent) list their themes (both free and paid) in the marketplace or directory and visitors search for these just like they would if they were shopping for apps on an app store or software marketplace.
+Theme marketplaces and WP theme directories are large aggregators of themes. theme developers (both commercial and independent) list their themes (both free and paid) in the marketplace or directory and visitors find these just like they would if they were shopping for apps on an app store or software directory.

-Commercial and independent WP theme stores can also design both free and premium WordPress themes, and can vary in size, from an individual theme designer or a small team of developer, to large theme development companies.
+Commercial and independent WP theme shops typically create both free and commercial WordPress themes, and can vary in size, from an individual designer or a small team of developer, to large theme development companies.

-As you will see, most commercial theme design houses sell their themes exclusively on their own web sites, but some will also list their themes in marketplaces and directories, or even create a free or “lite” version of their themes for free directories .
+As you will see, most commercial theme companies sell themes exclusively on their own web sites, but some will also list their themes in marketplaces and directories, or even create a free or “lite” version of their themes for free directories .

-Let’s now show you where to search for great WP themes for your website or blog.
+Let’s now show you where to search for great WordPress themes for your blog.

 WordPress.org

-The official WordPress theme directory is the biggest and best place to search for WP themes for free.
-In fact, it’s probably the only free WordPress theme directory you should use when looking for free WordPress themes.
-The reason why, is because –as many free software users have learned– downloading free software, add-ons, apps, templates or themes from untrustworthy places can put your computer, digital presence … even your entire business at risk.
+The official WordPress.org theme directory is the largest and best place to search for WP themes for free.
+In fact, it’s probably the only free directory you should use when looking for free WordPress themes.
+The reason why, is because –as many free software users have discovered– downloading free software, add-ons, apps, templates or themes from untrustworthy places can contain malicious code and put your computer, digital presence and even your entire business at risk.

-The WordPress directory is not only a trustworthy and reputable place to download themes for your website, but it also uses a review team to review and make sure that each theme uploaded to the directory complies with high quality and security standards.
+The WordPress directory is not only a trustworthy and reputable place to download themes for your WordPress site, but it also uses a review team to review and ensure that each theme uploaded to the directory meets specific quality and security standards.

-To browse thousands of professionally-designed FREE WordPress themes from the official Themes Directory, go here:
+To browse thousands of great-looking FREE WordPress themes from the official WP Themes Repository, go here:

 http://www.wordpress.org/extend/themes

-Look For Free WP Themes Inside Your Own WP Dashboard
+Look For Free WordPress Themes Without Leaving Your Own WP Dashboard

-Useful Tip: You can easily browse through every WordPress theme in the WordPress.org theme directory and not only find a great theme for your website or blog, but also easily install and start using it directly from within your WordPress dashboard with only a couple of mouse clicks.
+Useful Tip: You can easily browse through every WordPress theme in the WordPress directory and not only find a great theme for your website or blog, but also easily install and start using it directly from inside your WordPress dashboard with only a couple of mouse clicks.

-This makes it easy to find what you are looking for.
-For example, you could search for themes with predominantly gray colour design, with a four-column layout and a full-width template, or themes that support custom menus, etc.
+This makes it easier to find what you are looking for.
+For example, you could search for themes with predominantly blue colour design, with a 2-column layout and a full-width template, or themes that support custom menus, etc.

-Note: in another post where we present an overview of WordPress themes and discuss the importance of choosing “responsive” themes, we explained how responsive themes ensure that your theme will display without problems across all devices (e.g. laptops, tablets and smartphones) …
+Note: in the post where we discuss the importance of using “responsive” themes, we explained how these allow your site to be viewed correctly on all devices (e.g. your visitors’ computers, smartphones and tablets) …

-The obvious “pro” to using free themes is that it’s free to download and use the theme on your site.
-An added plus, is that many free themes are professionally designed and come with a number of built-in customizable features, giving you great flexibility and choice in how you configure all of its various layout elements.
+The obvious “pro” to using free WordPress themes is that there is no cost to download and use the theme.
+Additionally, many free themes are professionally designed and provide a number of customizable settings, giving you great flexibility and choice in how you configure all of its various layout elements.

-The downside to using free themes are that your themes may not get updated as often with new features and bug fixes, and it’s unrealistic to expect the developer to provide dedicated support, especially if they are not getting paid.
-Many free themes ask users for donations to help cover their support costs.
+The downside of using free WordPress themes are that your themes may not get updated as often with new features and bug fixes, and you shouldn’t expect the developer to provide immediate support, especially if they are not getting paid.
+Many freely distributed themes will ask you for a donation to help cover their costs of providing support and updates, bug fixes, etc..

 When downloading free themes, therefore, check to see when the theme was last updated.
-If it’s been over a year since any change was last made, then think carefully about downloading it, as the WordPress software changes quite often and these changes can create conflicts or errors with older code.
+If it’s been more than a year since any changes were made, then you should think twice about downloading it, as the theme may have been abandoned by its developer.

-If you’re just getting started and your website or blog is still relatively new, there is nothing wrong with using a free theme until you have a better idea of the kind of site design that would work best for your site before spending money on paid themes.
-Who knows, the free theme you’ve downloaded may just be the thing that works for your site and helps to convert your site visitors into customers.
+If you’re just getting started and your site is still relatively new, it’s a good idea to start with a free theme until you have a better idea of the kind of site design that would work best for your site before spending any money on a theme.
+Who knows, the free theme you’ve downloaded could be exactly what works for your site and for converting your site visitors into customers.

-Now that we’ve seen how to find free WP themes in the WordPress theme directory and how to narrow down your search for themes that meet your specific requirements, let’s turn our attention to paid WP themes.
+Now that we’ve seen how to find free WP themes in the WordPress theme directory and ways to filter your search for themes that meet your specific criteria, it’s time to turn our attention to paid themes.

-If you are looking for themes with stunning web design, or professional quality yet highly affordable WordPress web design themes with a distinctive look, unique customizable options and ongoing support, then search through the WordPress theme galleries of the “Premium” theme design agencies listed below:
+If you are looking for themes with stunning design, or professional quality yet highly affordable WordPress web design themes with a distinctive look, unique customizable options and great support, then search through the WordPress theme galleries of the “Premium” theme design agencies listed below:

 WP Theme Marketplaces